Nurse-Midwifery (Advanced Certificate)

 New York, NY 10010

-For applicants whose native language is not English, a copy of your latest TOEFL or IELTS score is required.
+For applicants whose native language is not English, a copy of the applicant's latest TOEFL or IELTS score is required.
 Admitted students will be asked to submit official test scores prior to beginning coursework at NYU Meyers.
 We require a minimum TOEFL internet-based score of 100 and an IELTS Band score of 7.

-See Advanced Certificate for additional admission instructions and eligibility requirements.
+See Advanced Certificate for additional admission instructions.